+Goodwill.
 Goodwill represents the excess of the aggregate purchase price over the fair value of the net tangible and identifiable intangible assets acquired by the Company.
 The carrying amount of goodwill at each reporting unit is tested for impairment annually as of October 31, or more frequently if facts and circumstances warrant a review.
-As a result of changes to the Company's segment reporting, the Company conducted a quantitative impairment test for each of its reporting units in the first quarter of fiscal 2019 and concluded that there was no impairment.

-The Company performs either a qualitative or quantitative analysis when testing a reporting unit's goodwill for impairment.
+The Company performs a qualitative analysis when testing a reporting unit's goodwill for impairment.
 A qualitative goodwill impairment test is performed when the fair value of a reporting unit historically has significantly exceeded the carrying value of its net assets and based on current operations is expected to continue to do so.
 Otherwise, the Company is required to conduct a quantitative impairment test for each reporting unit and estimate the fair value of each reporting unit using a combination of an income approach based on discounted cash flow analysis and a market approach based on market multiples.
 The discount rate used in the income approach is based on the Company's weighted-average cost of capital and may be adjusted for the relevant risks pertaining to projecting future cash flows.
 If the fair value of a reporting unit is less than its carrying value, a goodwill impairment charge is recorded for the difference.
-As of October 31, 2019, the Company performed a qualitative impairment test on each of the reporting units and concluded no goodwill impairments.
+As of October 31, 2020, the Company performed a qualitative impairment test on each of the reporting units and concluded there was no impairment of goodwill.